Myrna Báez: Career and art

 Báez's career started in 1957.
 She was a teacher of painting and drawing at schools in Puerto Rico between 1962 and 1987.
 From 1981 to 1987 she taught at the Art Students League in San Juan.
 Báez paints in both oil and acrylic.
 Báez's paintings are "softly painted" and "luminous."
 Her prints, especially her collotypes, are "rich" in texture and color.

 Much of Báez's early art works, created during the 1960s, are described as "traditional images of Puerto Rico."
 During her earlier period of work, she often portrayed images of "everyday life" for "Puerto Rico's working-class people."
 She began to use more printmaking techniques, such as engraving and woodcuts.
 She later studied lithography and intaglio techniques with Dimitri Papagiourgi in Spain.
 She became influenced by impressionism, surrealism and abstract art, incorporating many of these aspects into her work.

 Báez became interested in working with collotypes in the 1970s.
 During this time, the political climate of Puerto Rico had shifted.
 Her work began to focus on the new middle class.
 Art critic Margarita Fernández Zavala identifies class struggles in Báez's work which often explores urban themes and an emerging Puerto Rican bourgeoisie.
 There is a sense of uneasiness where individuals depicted in her portraits of this period seem unsure of their new economic and social status.
 Báez creates a sense of dichotomy with these pictures where the individuals portrayed don't seem to completely fit-in with their surroundings.
 They seem both at-odds with their world and, yet her vivid sense of color lifts them out of the ordinariness of everyday life.

 The sense of space and how individuals fit into that created space is a trend that continues in her work.
 Báez creates multiple dimensions in her prints and paintings, using frames, reflections, pictures on walls and open windows to build layers of "unreal" space.

 Báez has been influenced by the works of European masters, but locates her classically derived figures in Caribbean settings.
 She references great masters and re-imagines famous female nudes with intent to both disguise the figures and reveal them.
 Báez's portraits continue to question the idea of the male gaze.
 She paints women from a female perspective or a personal sense of understanding and which still imply a strong sense of her own identity as a woman.
 Her figures have been considered part of the field of socially concerned figurative painting.

 Báez was one of the founding members of the Puerto Rican arts group, Hermandad de Artistas Gráficos in 1981.
 This group was initially established to protest government intervention in cultural matters.

-Báez founded the fine arts program at the Sacred Heart University in Puerto Rico.
+Báez founded the fine arts program at the Universidad del Sagrado Corazón in Puerto Rico.
 Since 1988, she has been an artist-in-residence and is currently working there in an additional capacity as a professor.

 In 1983 Báez was included in the exhibition Images and Identities: Art and Artists of Puerto Rican Heritage at Paul Robeson Galleries, Rutgers University-Newark.